To continue a post from yesterday . . .

 Another example: Diagnosis is a communication medium of the healthcare system.
 If I am diagnosed with cancer, I won’t ask if cancer is good or bad; I want to know what kind cancer I have, if it’s benign or malignant, what the prognosis is, etc. I also want to know if the diagnosis is valid or accurate—if I really have cancer.

 Media codes start out as ad hoc solutions to a problem, and later, sometimes, evolve into stable codes, such as in power/out of power (politics) ill/not ill (healthcare), information/non-information (mass media) transcendent/immanent (religion), competent/incompetent (education), etc. These codes do not combine into a single code.
-So power doesn’t necessarily come with goodness, competence, health, etc. The code has an invariant structure and is context-free.
+So power doesn’t necessarily come with goodness, competence, health, etc. Each code has an invariant structure and is context-free.

 The facilitation of crossing from one value to an opposing value and back (without the base value changing in the meantime) makes the code itself an invariant structure.
 At the same time, gluing together positive values or negative values of different codes becomes more difficult (i.e., more contingent).
 Whether someone who is beautiful also tells the truth, whether someone who is rich is also powerful, also good, also healthy is a question that depends on further conditions that are not systematically guaranteed and that observers have to treat as an accident, which they cannot assume to be stable.
 To this extent, the evolution of media codes towards schematized crossing . . . also explodes the premise important for all hierarchically stratified societies, namely, the assumption that all positive values come together at the apex (in the nobility, the ruler, God.)